wp-plugins/wp-days-ago/readme.txt

 == Changelog ==

 = 2.5 =
 * New feature: Cached sites are now supported through the use of the wp_days_ago_ajax function.
-See installation for details.
+See above for details.
+* Change: Minimum required version of WordPress is now 2.1.

 = 2.0.2 =
 * New feature: Added text "Some time in the future" for scheduled posts (visible in preview mode only).